georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-geocentroid-aggregation.md

 }
 ```

+%  TESTRESPONSE[s/\.\.\./"took": $body.took,"_shards": $body._shards,"hits":$body.hits,"timed_out":false,/]

 ::::{admonition} Using `geo_centroid` as a sub-aggregation of `geohash_grid`
 :class: warning

-The [`geohash_grid`](/reference/data-analysis/aggregations/search-aggregations-bucket-geohashgrid-aggregation.md) aggregation places documents, not individual geopoints, into buckets.
-If a document’s `geo_point` field contains [multiple values](/reference/elasticsearch/mapping-reference/array.md), the document could be assigned to multiple buckets, even if one or more of its geopoints are outside the bucket boundaries.
+The [`geohash_grid`](search-aggregations-bucket-geohashgrid-aggregation.md) aggregation places documents, not individual geopoints, into buckets.
+If a document’s `geo_point` field contains [multiple values](array.md), the document could be assigned to multiple buckets, even if one or more of its geopoints are outside the bucket boundaries.

 If a `geocentroid` sub-aggregation is also used, each centroid is calculated using all geopoints in a bucket, including those outside the bucket boundaries.
 This can result in centroids outside of bucket boundaries.